 Walking in their shoes means putting yourself in their position and thinking about what would be most helpful for them.
 You may be an expert in the features of Salesforce, but your end-users may not be.

-Instead of overwhelming them with technical jargon and feature explanations, focus on creating training materials that are easy to understand and engaging.
-Think about the user experience and how you can make it as simple and straightforward as possible.
+Instead of overwhelming them with technical jargon and feature explanations, focus on creating easy-to-understand and engaging training materials.
+Think about the user experience and how to make it as simple and straightforward as possible.

-And finally, don’t forget to listen to feedback from your customers and end-users.
+And finally, don’t forget to listen to customer and end-user feedback.

 Ask for their opinions and suggestions about the training materials and services you deliver, and use their input to make improvements and adjustments.